Donner 0.8.0-pre

 • Not implemented: Feature doesn't exist yet (e.g., <tspan>, writing-mode)

-• UB (Undefined Behavior): Edge case or non-standard behavior
+• UB (Undefined Behavior): Edge case or non-standard behavior; render-only (no compare)

 5. Document in resvg_test_suite.cc